-Project Expenditure Category: 2.29 Loans or Grants to Mitigate Financial Hardship
+Project Expenditure Category: 2.12 Aid to Other Impacted Industries

 Project overview: The Department of Revenue (NCDOR) has been authorized by Senate Bill 105 to create and administer the Business Recovery Grant Program (Program).
 The Department will provide a one-time grant to businesses that suffered economic damage from the COVID-19 pandemic.